 Solanas was arrested just one day after the assault and was later diagnosed with paranoid schizophrenia.
 Police discovered that the assassin had previously published a radical feminist manifesto called SCUM, which advocated the death of men.
 While it remains unclear how much of this back story will be explored in American Horror Story, the fact that Lena Dunham has been cast alongside Evan Peters in the role of Valerie Solanas hints at the important role she'll play.

 While most of these cult leaders are based on real-life people, the main character played by Evan Peters in Season 7 is Kai Anderson, a cult leader created specifically for the show.
 It seems rather telling though that Ryan Murphy has chosen to explore the darker ramifications of leadership through Anderson right after the 2016 Presidential Election.

 Murphy elaborated on the role of Parker as a cult leader during his FX panel, stating that:

 "We examine how those people rise to power and why people followed them, when we can look at what happened and they're all such idiots.
 But for some reason, there was something going on in the culture, at that time, where people were so disenfranchised that they were like, 'I'm going to follow you, Charles Manson, and I'm going to do whatever you say.'"

-Kai Anderson has been described so far as a charismatic psychopath who manipulates his followers through fear, delving deeper and deeper into darkness as he rises into political power.
+Kai Anderson is a charismatic psychopath who manipulates his followers through fear, delving deeper and deeper into darkness as he rises into political power.
 While the role will undoubtedly challenge Peters, Murphy has claimed that Evan's work in Season 7 is his best yet, something that may both alarm and thrill the Tate Langdon purists out there.

 Either way though, we're sure that Peters will excel at channelling the manic energy of previous performances, successfully bringing these real cult leaders to life.
 Remember to check back with us as more information about the rest of Evan's roles in Season 7 comes to light too.